pkanGitHub/auto-sql-checker/README.md

    What database are you using?
    ```

-3. Once finish the above steps, the program will then execute and output the results onto the Excel file by sheets.
+4. Once finish the above steps, the program will then execute the queries and output the results onto the Excel by sheets.

 ## Resources used: